Parson's chameleon: Description

 Females of both subspecies and all variants are smaller than the males, have a smaller casque and have no or only tiny nose projections ("horns").
 They are typically overall greenish, although the hue varies, and in at least C. p. cristifer females can also be overall brownish and may have a light spot on their side.
 If stressed, females tend to show some yellow; at a peak they can be mostly yellow with green spots.
 Juveniles of both sexes are very similar and can be overall brown, orangish or green.
 Regardless of age and sex, Parson's chameleons become paler when they sleep during the night, which is typical of chameleons in general.

-Feeding
+Diet

-Parson's chameleons mainly feeds on invertebrates, especially insects, but they are opportunistic and sometimes also take small vertebrates like lizards and small birds.
+Parson's chameleon mainly feeds on invertebrates, especially insects, but it is opportunistic and sometimes also takes small vertebrates like lizards and small birds.
 The species is a sit-and-wait predator that tends to be slow-moving and quite inactive (more active during the breeding season).
-There are unverified reports of occasional feeding on plant material like leaves, flowers and pollen, which would be unusual for a chameleon but not unique (among others, plant material has been confirmed from the diet of the Malagasy giant, Namaqua and veiled chameleons).
+There are unverified reports of occasional feeding on plant material like leaves, flowers and pollen, which would be unusual for a chameleon but not unique.
+Among others, plant material has been confirmed from the diet of the Malagasy giant chameleon, the Namaqua chameleon (Chamaeleo namaquensis), and the veiled chameleon (Chamaeleo calyptratus).